ElementoLab/imc/README.md

 # Run pipeline in one step:
 imc process data/${SAMPLE}.mcd
 ```
+Input can be MCD, TIFF, or TXT files.
-Several MCD or TIFF files can be given to `imc process`.
+Several files can be given to `imc process`.
 See more with the `--help` option.

 `imc` is nonetheless very modular and allows the user to run any of the step seperately as well.